Hyperfov/link-previews/README.md

 When added to a webpage, hovering links displays a wikipedia-style dynamic page preview.

-**This project is currently being rewritten, find [the previous version here](https://github.com/cbroms/link-previews/tree/v0.1.0)**.

 ## Usage

 There are two parts to this project:

-- A script that inserts page previews on your webpage, written as a web component.
+- A function `linkPreview` for adding and initializing a link preview web component for each link.
-- A serverless worker function that fetches and serves the links' meta information.
+- A serverless worker function that fetches and serves the links' meta information to the web components.

 The worker is required because CORs prevents cross-origin client requests.
 For example, trying to directly `fetch` a url like `https://matrix.org` from your webpage will fail since most servers are configured to reject cross-origin requests.
 As a result, it's necessary to make the request outside the browser.